-Local stakeholders have identified a number of public realm challenges that negatively affect perceptions of the East Santa Clara Street, including limited parking for workers and businesses, a challenging pedestrian environment and lack of connections to the Downtown Core.
-Bicycle, pedestrian and transit improvements in the station area should be targeted at improving access to businesses as well as to the future BART station and other transit options.
-In addition, the City should consider whether the corridor between the Downtown and 28th Street stations should be included in the shared access district strategy for the Downtown Core.
+Local stakeholders identified a number of public realm challenges that negatively affect perceptions of East Santa Clara Street, including limited parking for workers and businesses, a challenging pedestrian environment, and lack of connections to the Downtown Core.
+Bicycle, pedestrian, and transit improvements in the station area should improve access, including to businesses, the future BART station, and other transit options.
+In addition, the City should consider whether the corridor between the Downtown San José and 28th Street/Little Portugal stations should be included in the shared access district strategy for the Downtown Core.

-Safely connect people to different activity centers and the BART station entrance.
+Safely connect people to different activity centers and the BART station